Deviations from spectral Dirac comb due to semiperiodic pulses: Introduction

+Several mathematical results on the autocorrelation function and PSD of the model have previously been established for general arrival time distributions \cite{cantoniMeasurementTechniqueCounting1980,lenemanCorrelationFunctionPower1967,beutlerRandomSamplingRandom1966,beutlerSpectralAnalysisImpulse1968,beutlerStatisticsRandomPulse1971,beutlerTheoryStationaryPoint1966,lowenFractalbasedPointProcesses2005,bartlettSpectralAnalysisPoint1963,sunPowerSpectralDensity2014,lukesStatisticalPropertiesSequences1961}.
+This contribution elucidates (1) the effects of the amplitude distribution on the autocorrelation function and the PSD, (2) the difference between sharply peaked but uncorrelated arrivals (a renewal process) and a strictly periodic process with random time offsets, (3) the rate at which spectral peaks disappear as periodicity decays, (4) the Dirac delta contribution to the PSD at zero frequency, and (5) that positive definite waiting times is not a strict requirement of the theory.
+The results are applied to semiperiodic bursting of the kinetic energy integral of two-dimensional thermal convection.

 This contribution is structured as follows.
-Section~\ref{sec:lorenz} gives a motivating example for studying periodic pulse trains in connection to nonlinear dynamics.
-In \Secref{sec:fpp} the stochastic model for a super-position of pulses is presented and its PSD for general arrival times is derived.
-In \Secref{sec:fpp-periodic} the case of periodic pulse arrivals is analyzed in detail with a particular focus on Lorentzian pulses.
+In \Secref{sec:fpp}, we present the stochastic model for a superposition of pulses and the derivation of its autocorrelation and PSD.
 Deviations from strict periodicity and their effects on the PSD are considered in \Secref{sec:deviations-period}.
-Finally, in \Secref{sec:lorenz-fpp} it is demonstrated that the stochastic model describes periodic, multi-periodic and chaotic states of the Lorenz system.
-A discussion of the results and the main conclusions are presented in \Secref{sec:conclusion}.
-A number of appendices present mathematical derivations and relations used in the main text.
+Then, in \Secref{sec:rb-fpp}, the application to a thermal convection system is presented.
+A discussion of the results and the main conclusions are given in \Secref{sec:conclusion}.
+A number of appendices present the formulation and implementation of the thermal convection model as well as mathematical derivations and relations used in the main text.